Dental Light Cure: A Comprehensive Guide to Choosing the Best Options

 Cicada MedicalPlasma Arc2200 mW/cm²380–500 nmCorded1 year

-Note: This table is for illustrative purposes.
-Actual models and specifications may vary.
+Note: This table is illustrative; actual models and specifications may vary.

 Best Practices for Using Dental Curing Lights